 They are large birds with males often weighing up to 9.5 pounds!
 Furthermore, they are also tall critters, and their combs help emphasize this, as more often than not, their red, single combs stand high and upright.
 Their tails are also high up, almost reaching the same height as their heads.
 As a side note, like their combs, their wattles and earlobes are also red.

 These birds are not as fluffy as the Cochins, and their feathers are actually more compacted, but they also have feathered legs.
 Furthermore, they have black legs, which match perfectly with the Black Langshan’s plumage.
 Lastly, at the end of their long legs, they have four toes.

 The Langshan chicken is one of the sweetest birds in the poultry world.
 They are often described with dog-like qualities with the bond they create with their handlers.
 It seems they tend to try to get as close as they possibly could to their keepers.
 On the other hand, they seem contented even with just following them around.

 With that said, they are also great with kids.
 So, if you have some children, you can trust your Langshans with them.
 Even the Langshan roosters are known to be gentle enough to be with children.
 However, there are some things that should be put into consideration.
 All roosters are known to exhibit some aggression, so make sure your roosters have been well-acquainted with the kids before you allow them to play.

-On the other hand, they are not as friendly and social with other birds.
+On the other hand, they are not as friendly and social as other birds.
 They are known to be much friendlier to humans, but they would not mind hanging out with other friendly breeds as well.
 That is if the other chickens would be brave enough to approach them!
 Remember, the Langshans are on the larger side, and this might cause other fowls to fear them.

 Overall, the Langshan chickens are lovely birds that are easy to handle.
 They are a mighty fine choice, even for beginners!